paulaheupel/scypi_project_twitter/README.md

 ## Struggles
 We struggled to incorporate the interactive parts in our tool.
 The spanselector did not work very well with a datetime index but we managed to find a workaround for that problem.
 What remains a problem until now is the issue of saving entries from textboxes or the choice made with the radiobuttons in order to be able ot access it later.
-This is necessary when working with to sets of radiobuttons because two users can be selected.
+This is necessary when working with two sets of radiobuttons because two users can be selected or when the text entered into a textbox is required later on.
+The functionalities in the background are working proplerly but can not all be accessed correctly through the interface due to that issue.
+Functions where a user and a term or two users have to be selected are therefore not working properly in combiantion with the interface.
+Our approach was to save the entries from the textboxes and the user that was chosen first to variables and access them later when calling the function.
+Unfortunately we were not able to make that work and could not find another workaround for that issue.

 ## Authors